mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2025.md

 WebChart EHR is a cloud-based, fully-inclusive EHR solution.
 All certified functionality is delivered in all instances of the product regardless of the care setting, size of practice, or required use cases for a given practice.
 Each production client is maintained in a separate database; however, the implementation of the environment is identical with the exception of optional increased security protocols that a client may choose to add for enhanced data protection.
 Additionally, the only differences between the client-facing portion of each system are a result of configuration settings that can be selected at go-live or updated at any time during a client's contract.
 Due to this philosophy of product delivery, all certified capabilities may not be actively used in all marketed care settings or may not be actively used in any current client production system.
 To address the Real World Testing requirements, MIE will be using a hybrid approach.
 Testing will primarily be conducted using de-identified real patient data from production systems as recorded in database tables and log files.
 For those criteria for which this live production recording is not available or minimal due to lack of client usage, client reported issues will be tracked and reported in addition to enacting automated tests of the certified functionality in a test system in a production environment.
 The automated tests will be run daily or weekly as appropriate in a system that is identical in substance and delivery to a client production system with the only exception being live real patient data.
 This blended approach will allow MIE to prove ongoing maintenance of WebChart EHR's certified technology regardless of the level of implementation by current clients.

-Throughout 2024, we generally found a reduction of errors and misuse of modules when compared to 2023.
+Throughout 2025, we generally found a reduction of errors and misuse of modules when compared to 2024.
 The testing of e-Prescribing functionality, CCDA creation, data export, and documentation availability were particularly successful in production environments with real patient data.
 Conversely, many of WebChart EHR's certified capabilities are still heavily underutilized by clients, especially use of the FHIR API, Direct Messaging, and special use of CDAs (care plan, security tags).
 These APIs present challenges for real world testing since test patients and environments, despite mirroring production systems, do not truly represent the end-user interoperability experience.
-Due to the development priority of supporting (b)(11) and certifying additional eCQMs, improving the robustness of the testing infrastructure did not receive the development attention as planned; however, MIE remains dedicated to both improving the testing infrastructure as well as continuing to educate clients regarding these features that are available and valuable to their practice.

 ## Measures Used in Overall Approach

 The following measures outline and justify how each requirement of all criteria to which WebChart EHR is certified will be tested during the 2025 Real World Testing year.
 Please review the Criteria-Measure Matrix above to review which measure(s) will cover a specific requirement.